 - Net zero is a comprehensive strategy to immediately reduce greenhouse gas emissions across the entire investment portfolio—including the fossil fuel sector—while also making new investments to build a carbon-free economy.

-- This rigorous approach requires scouring every corner of the endowment for emissions, discontinuing investments in high-emitters, such as any remaining fossil fuel investments, working with our more than 75 fund managers to decarbonize their holdings, and regularly communicating our progress.
+- This rigorous approach requires scouring every corner of the endowment for emissions, discontinuing investments in high-emitters, such as fossil fuel investments, working with our more than 75 fund managers to decarbonize their holdings, and regularly communicating our progress.